NamohS/arrays/README.md

 The programs cover a variety of topics, including:

-Creating and printing arrays
+* Creating and printing arrays

 * Accessing elements of arrays to find the maximum and minimum integer

+* Linear searching in arrays

-* Searching and sorting arrays
+* Finding peak values in arrays

-* Analyzing the performance of array operations

-* Using arrays to solve problems
+* Modifying arrays to store zeroes at end of the array

+* To find peak values in a array

-* The programs are well-commented and easy to understand.
+The programs are well-commented and easy to understand.
 They can be used as a learning resource for students and programmers who are interested in learning about arrays in C++.

 # How to use